 - Visit a veteran receiving care in a VA hospital or nursing home.

-- Offer a military neighbor a bit a respite with volunteer childcare to get errands accomplished or to even enjoy a few hours to recharge.
+- Offer a military neighbor a bit of respite with volunteer childcare to get errands accomplished or to even enjoy a few hours to recharge.

 - See someone in uniform?
 Thank them for their service or surprise them with a free coffee, dessert or drink if they are in line behind you.